mhyrr/kanonical/src/pages/2019-11-28-education.md

 From _[College: The Easy Way](https://www.nytimes.com/2011/03/05/opinion/05herbert.html)_

 - Let me be clear: I’m not suggesting that some majors are “better”.
 They’re different.
 We’ve considering elementary education majors a couple of times, so let’s also point out that teaching is a noble, meaningful calling requiring high degrees of empathy and the ability to make big impacts on children’s lives.
 It’s possible you can have far more impact on the world as a teacher than as an engineer.
-And the creativity and inspiration behind great writing and literature can outstrip both.
+And the creativity and inspiration behind great writing and literature can outstrip both teaching and engineering.
 Unfortunately, there’s a natural perception to consider majors requiring higher conceptual loads to be better, and this has caused a trend of Scientism in our colleges.
 Roger Scruton put it best:

 	> “Philosophy is not the only subject that has been 'scientized' by the modern university: literature has been shrunk to 'literary theory', music has been colonized by set theory, Schenkerian analysis, and generative linguistics, and architecture has been all but abolished by engineering.
 Pretended science has driven honest speculation from the intellectual economy, just as bad money drives out good.
 This Gresham's law of the intellect operates wherever university teachers in the humanities exchange knowledge and imagination for the chimera of scientific 'research'.
 A philosopher should certainly make room for scholarship: but scholarship has no 'results', no explanatory 'theories', no methods of experimentation.
 It is, at best, a spiritual discipline, and what will emerge from scholarship depends intimately on the soul of the person who engages in it.“